Henry Blofeld: Test Match Special

 Blofeld was a regular commentator for TMS from 1972 to 2017, except for a period at BSkyB from 1991 to 1994.
-Blofeld's cricket commentary was characterised by his plummy voice and his idiosyncratic mention of superfluous details regarding the scene, including things such as construction cranes or numbers of pink shirts in the crowd; as well as pigeons, buses, aeroplanes and helicopters that happen to be passing by.
+Blofeld's cricket commentary was characterised by his plummy voice and his idiosyncratic mention of superfluous details regarding the scene, including things such as construction cranes or numbers of pink shirts in the crowd; as well as pigeons, buses, aeroplanes and helicopters that happened to be passing by.
 After the tea and lunch breaks he was also known to talk for extended periods of time about the food on offer, in particular cakes, with occasional interruptions to describe the situation on the field.
 He also used the phrase "my dear old thing".

 In 1995, Blofeld was censured for an allegedly antisemitic comment made live on-air on Test Match Special, when broadcasting from Headingley.
 He referred to onlookers watching a match from the balcony of a tall building outside the ground at Headingley as being at "the Jewish end".
 Blofeld and the BBC apologised for a comment that was "not spawned by malice".

 From 2006 he commentated less frequently, missing the 2007 World Cup, despite having covered the opening ceremonies of the two preceding World Cups in 2003 and 1999 for TMS.
 Speaking to Michael Parkinson about this on BBC Radio 2 on 26 August 2007, he responded to the question of why he was commentating less these days, by remarking that "they obviously want to bring in new faces" adding that during the Ashes series during 2006–7 "I felt in a funny way that I wasn't part of it any more".
 During the summer 2008 season, he resumed a full commentating quota on Tests and ODIs.

 Blofeld missed the 2009 home test series against South Africa but returned for the 2010 home series against Pakistan.
 He did not cover the Ashes series in Australia during 2010–11 but returned for the Indian tour of England in Summer 2011.
 In January 2012, he rejoined the TMS team covering England's tour of the United Arab Emirates against Pakistan and also the autumn 2012 England tour of India.

 On 23 June 2017, Blofeld announced his retirement as a BBC Test Match Special commentator.
 His last test commentary was when England played West Indies at Lord's on 9 September 2017.
 He was given a standing ovation on a lap of the ground following the match.